Activity

 Skoolers

-Apart from the historical and textual context of the Daodejing, wuwei becomes a paradoxical phrase that invites us to act by not acting.
-What if wuwei is not paradoxical at all?
-Join us at Kinship Cafe this week as we continue our study of chapter 2 of the Daodejing, where wuwei is first used.
+The human condition is one in which we don’t truly exist in isolation.
+We not only live among others, but there is also dependence and identity formed in our relationship to others.
+Human wellbeing requires wisdom in navigating ourselves amongst other selves.
+What does that look like?
+Join us at Kinship Cafe this week as we explore chapter 7 of the Daodejing (Tao Te Ching), which helps us to better understand the nature of self.
 This is an open, discussion-based gathering.
 No prior knowledge needed.
 Just curiosity. 📍 Drop in anytime 🗣️ All perspectives welcome ☕ Thoughtful conversation, grounded in a naturalistic reading of the Daodejing (Tao Te Ching) There are 3 ways to participate.
-1. Join the live online sessions on Fridays at 7am PT.
+With your account at Kinship Cafe, you can: 1.
+Join the live online sessions on Fridays at 7am PT.
 The link is in the community's Calendar section.
 2. Watch the past session recordings at your own time.
 The videos will be in the community's Classroom section.
 3. If you happen to live near Fallbrook, CA, you can join our in-person session on Sundays at 9am.
 Hilltop Spiritual Center, 331 E Elder St., Fallbrook, CA 92028 I look forward to seeing you there!

 0